ZhijunThinker/bookstore/README.md

-hello ! this is my fist studing
+This is bookstore. my fist learning program